AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/introduction.md

 }
 ```

-The rules of Hoare logic tell us that in order to show that our programme
+The rules of Hoare logic tell us that in order to show that our program
 satisfies its contract we have to verify the properties shown in the braces.
 (We have omitted one postcondition in order to simplify the presentation.)